 4. Time Clocks

 Time clocks provide some level of automation in calculating employee hours worked.
-These are physical, touchable, and cleanable clocks which staff members use to punch in and out of your office.
+These are physical clocks that staff members use to punch in and out of your office.
 That’s all there is to it.

 Pros:

-• Can be used with various employee scheduling software
+- It can be used with various employee scheduling software.

 Cons: